jub0bs/git-aliases/README.md

 ## Aliases

+- `git greenbranch`: list local branches that contain commits newer than a specific date

 - `git isnewest`: is the current branch the most recent one?

 - `git newest-branch`: show the short name of the most recent branch